cue-lang/cue/doc/ref/spec.md

 A `for` clause may bind one or two identifiers.
 If there is one identifier, it binds it to the value, for instance a list element, a struct field value or a range element.
-If there are more two identifies, the first value will be the key or index, if available, and the second will be the value.
+If there are two identifiers, the first value will be the key or index, if available, and the second will be the value.

 An `if` clause, or guard, specifies an expression that terminates the current